crazcalm/oral-english/clips/questions.md

 - Wakko: But your eyes say yes.

 - Llama: What a minute.
-I am the great Wally Llama, the wiset being on Earth.
+I am the great Wally Llama, the wisest being on Earth.
 I must use my smarty brains.
 Ah, I know where they will never find me.

 - Llama: (Chants llama)